By Tracy Brighten

 Comparing unfavourably to friends’ online persona causes depression

 The tendency to ruminate is compounded because people tend to post more positive information compared to real life.
-Facebook users are bombarded with comparison situations – birthdays, holidays, weddings, babies and children – a Molotov cocktail that can ignite inadequacy.
+Facebook users are bombarded with comparison situations—birthdays, holidays, weddings, babies and children—that trigger a feeling of inadequacy.

 Invisible risk of high social media use, inactivity and lack of sleep